bradhaywood/lua-moo/README.md

 package("Koopa")
 ```

-You now I have a metatable called `Koopa`.
+You now have a metatable called `Koopa`.
 Though it's not very useful.
 So, let's add some properties to it.

 ```lua
 require "moo"